 1.)
 Reduced labor requirements

 Traditionally, inventory management was a labor-intensive job.
 As businesses become larger or as they diversify their offerings, it becomes more and more difficult to keep on top of their existing stocks.
 This inevitably leads to more labor inputs being needed to keep on top of the tracking and management of stocks, which in turn increases overhead expenses.
 Sales teams will also find that they’re using up a lot of their time calling up the inventory and warehousing team to get a better picture of available stock.

-Having an online inventory management system, especially one that allows SKU tracking, can help prevent both these issues.
+Having an online inventory management system, especially one that allows SKU tracking, can help prevent both of these issues.
 Not only will your management, warehousing, and sales teams have an accurate, up to the minute picture of what stocks are available, no time has to be wasted verifying item availability.
-This can allow you to keep your warehousing team lean and it will allow salespeople to dedicate more of their time for serving customers.
+This can allow you to keep your warehousing team lean and it will allow salespeople to dedicate more of their time to serving customers.